Here's How I Invented The WaterBroiler-WaterRoaster Pan to Be

 18/10 Stainless Steel contains at least 18% Chromium and at 10% Nickel.

-The small 2% difference in Nickel makes no practical dfference.
+The small 2% difference in Nickel content makes no practical dfference.

 The High Chromium and Nickel content of 18/8 and 18/10 Stainless Steel

-makes these metals impervious to acidic foods, more durable, and
+makes those metals impervious to acidic foods, more durable, and

 polishable to a very smooth, mirror finish for easy cleaning.

-Here's a Way to Test Your 'Stainless Steel' Products:
+Here's an Instant Way to Test Your 'Stainless Steel' Products:

 The Round Pan is Right